Slimming down is tough.

 Accounting for other factors like diet and income, the children born in the most heavily polluted areas were 2.3 times likelier to be considered obese, compared to children living in neighborhoods with cleaner air quality.

-Further supporting these findings, a 2017 study in Pediatric Obesity demonstrated that even in the first six months, babies of mothers living in heavily polluted areas appear to put on weight more rapidly than those in areas with cleaner air.8
+Further supporting these findings, a 2017 study in Pediatric Obesity demonstrated that even in the first six months, babies of mothers living in heavily-polluted areas appear to put on weight more rapidly than those in areas with cleaner air.8

-It’s important to be cautious about giving too much weight to these findings — the studies only establish a link between exposure and outcome but can’t prove that one factor causes another.
+It’s important to be cautious about giving too much weight to these findings— the studies only establish a link between exposure and outcome, but can’t prove that one factor causes another.

 But researchers continue to uncover key findings that fill those gaps.

-A 2016 study published in Hypertension tested a small group of subjects in Beijing for two years.9 The researchers discovered that whenever the big city’s notorious smog blanketed the sky, telltale indicators of developing issues like insulin resistance and hypertension peaked — providing more concrete evidence that the air quality may be directly linked to metabolic processes that lead to obesity.
+A 2016 study published in Hypertension tested a small group of subjects in Beijing for two years.9 The researchers discovered that whenever the big city’s notorious smog blanketed the sky, telltale indicators of developing issues like insulin resistance and hypertension peaked — solidifying more concrete evidence that the air quality may be directly linked to metabolic processes that lead to obesity.

 Air pollution is a global issue

-The scientific community emphasises that the individual, short-term risk posed by poor air quality shouldn’t be understood as the basis for obesity by itself without considering other facets of your lifestyle, such as diet or physical activity.
+The scientific community emphasizes that the individual, short-term risk posed by poor air quality shouldn’t be understood as the basis for obesity by itself without considering other facets of your lifestyle, such as diet or physical activity.

-However, given the vast amount of people living in cities plagued with air pollution — up to 68% of the world’s population by 2050, according to the United Nations — the long-term risk could be massive.10
+However, given the vast amount of people living in cities plagued with pollution — up to 68% of the world’s population by 2050, according to the United Nations — the long-term risk could be massive.10

 When it comes to positively impacting your air quality as well as your weight, focus on the change you can make in your own world.